mmul-it/training/Mastering-Versioning/Git-Branches-and-Merges.md

 1. Use the `myrepo` repository as the working directory.
 2. Create a new branch named `myfeature` and switch into it.
-3. Create a file named `Fourth.txt` with content `Branch myfeature modification for the Fourth.txt commit.`.
+3. Create a file named `Fifth.txt` with content `Branch myfeature modification for the Fifth.txt commit.`.
-4. Commit the file with the message `Fourth.txt myfeature commit`.
+4. Commit the file with the message `Fifth.txt myfeature commit`.
-5. Switch back to branch `main` and create a file named `Fourth.txt` with content `Branch main modification for the Fourth.txt commit.`.
+5. Switch back to branch `main` and create a file named `Fifth.txt` with content `Branch main modification for the Fifth.txt commit.`.
-6. Commit the file with the message `Fourth.txt commit`.
+6. Commit the file with the message `Fifth.txt commit`.
 7. Merge branch `myfeature` into `main`, by resolving the conflicts.

 ## Solution